mattheworford/pyredis/README.md

 $ python3 -m cli.py
 ```

-This will start the client and connect to the Redis clone server running on `localhost:6379`.
+This will start the client and connect to the PyRedis server running on `localhost:6379`.

+_Note: You can also use the original [Redis CLI](https://redis.io/docs/connect/cli/) with a PyRedis server or vice versa._

 ### Testing